gansoft/gansoft/temp.md

 - Positive attitude, strong work ethic, and ability to work in a highly collaborative team environment.
 - Self-starter, Fast learner, and a Team player with strong interpersonal skills
 - Developed shell scripts (Bash) for automating day-to-day maintenance tasks on top of that have good python scripting skills.
-- Proficient in communication and project management with good experience in resolving clients' issues.
+- Proficient in communication and project management with good experience in resolving clients' issues